phideg/neptungen/README.md

 mkdir my_new_website
 ```

-Each folder beneath that root folder will be separate navigation entry in your page
+Each folder beneath that root folder will be separate navigation entry of your website
 ```bash
 cd my_new_website
 mkdir nav1